-Speaking at a press conference before their match against Zenit St Petersburg, Azpilicueta said he is not worried about his future but wants to focus on winning more silverware.
+Speaking at a press conference before their match against Zenit St Petersburg, Azpilicueta claimed he is unworried about his future and wants to focus on winning more silverware.

 The Chelsea captain said: “I don’t have any concerns.
 I feel fully trusted by the club since I arrived.

 “At the moment, it is true that my contract ends in June, but I just focus on what’s next, to train and play the best I can.

 “Everything will take care of itself – I don’t need to say anything more.